Shin Hye-sung: 2019–2024: Hiatus and Legal Issues

 From June 3, 2019 to February 21, 2021, Shin Hyesung hosted the SBS Radio show, Shin Hyesung's music odyssey.
 He took a hiatus due to worsened throat conditions.

 In January 2022, fellow bandmember Andy Lee was married.
 Shin, despite speculation that he did not attend, was later revealed to have had even worsened health.
 His band member shared, on the television show SBS Same Bed, Different Dreams 2 "Among our members, Hyesung hyung isn't very healthy.
 He hurt his legs and his vocal cords aren't in prime condition.
 But despite him feeling under the weather, he came to my wedding.
 I was touched."

 On October 11, 2022, Shin was found sleeping inside a parked vehicle in the middle of a road.
 Police arrived and he was brought in for questioning.
 The car in which he was sleeping was previously reported stolen.
 In December, KBS suspended Shin Hyesung along with several other celebrities.
 Shin Hyesung was initially sentenced to 1 year of probation for possession of a stolen vehicle and refusing a breathalyzer test.
 In 2023, prosecution appealed the "lenient" sentence and sought a 2 year prison sentence instead.
 However, in April, 2024, the court upheld the initial 1 year of probation.
 On May 10, 2024, his sentence was finalized as neither he nor the prosecution submitted an additional appeal.

+Personal life

+Military service

+On January 12, 2001, Shin injured his left knee while rehearsing for Shinhwa's first solo concerts, which were held on January 13 and 14.
+Despite the injury, he participated in the concerts as scheduled.
+He was subsequently diagnosed with a complete rupture of the anterior cruciate ligament in his left knee and underwent reconstructive surgery on April 18.

+He was later exempted from mandatory military service on medical grounds because of the injury.